-To help us track the impact and engagement of the Subject in a Box programme, we ask that all schools provide postcode data for participating students, or complete our EMWPREP consent forms.
+To help us track the impact and engagement of the HE Unboxed programme, we ask that all schools provide postcode data for participating students, or complete our EMWPREP consent forms.
 We will post your selected box to you as soon as we receive this data.

 As one of the overall aims for our activities is to widen access to Higher Education for underrepresented groups, by providing us with this information, we can track the reach resources have in engaging with children from these underrepresented groups.
 Information provided through the widening participation data sheet and evaluation forms will be stored on a password encoded network for a period of 3 years.
 More information on Loughborough’s data protection policy can be found here